 9am - guided tours to see the school in operation and

 6pm onwards - for tours of Departments and talk by the Headteacher.

 Blessed Hugh Faringdon Catholic School - a Leading Edge school in the top 2% of schools in England.

 Blessed Hugh Faringdon Catholic School is an oversubscribed, high performing, co-educational school of 860 pupils which includes a thriving Sixth Form of over 100 students.
-Graded as “Good” by OFSTED in 2012 and “Good with outstanding features” by the Diocese of Portsmouth in 2013, the school is located in West Reading and has been congratulated on its success by the Secretary of State for Education, Michael Gove MP.
+Graded as “Good” by OFSTED in 2012 and “Good with outstanding features” by the Diocese of Portsmouth in 2013, the school is located in West Reading and has been congratulated on its success by the former Secretary of State for Education, Michael Gove MP.

 In November 2013 the Department for Education released its information on schools across England which they call Raise Online.